ansys/pymechanical/doc/source/user_guide_embedding/logging.rst

     Configuration.configure(level=logging.WARNING, to_stdout=True)
     _ = mech.App()

-After the embedded application has been created, you can write messages to the this same log using the :class:`Logger <ansys.mechanical.core.embedding.logger.Logger>` like this:
+After the embedded application has been created, you can write messages to the same log using the :class:`Logger <ansys.mechanical.core.embedding.logger.Logger>` like this:

 .. code:: python